Cell Towers At Schools: Godsend Or God-Awful?

 Cline, a PTA president who's fighting cell tower construction in Montgomery County — which neighbors Prince George's — is motivated by personal tragedy.

-Her daughter, Chloe, got sick and passed away when she was just a little over a year-old.
+Her daughter, Chloe, got sick and passed away when she was one-and-a-half years old.
 "It seemed so random, a concept I have a hard time grasping," Cline says.
 "I tend to believe in cause and effect."
 So, Cline signed up for a study on pediatric leukemia.

 Part of that study was an environmental screening: What had she been exposed to in her pregnancy?
 "There were so many things that were just commonplace," Cline says, remembering questions like, Did she drink from plastic water bottles?
 Pump her own gas?
 Use mosquito repellent?